IntrepidPig/mexprp/README.md

 expr.eval_ctx(&ctx)?; // 5.0
 ```

 It's also possible to define custom functions.
 When defining custom functions, you should be aware of a minor drawback.
 Expressions need to be parsed with the custom context containing the custom function definitions in order for them to recognized as functions instead of variables during parsing.
 The reason for this is that without a list of functions present at parse time, the parser has no way to know if a name in the expression is a variable or a function.
 For example, in `foo(3 + 5)`, `foo` could be a function called with one argument, or a variable multiplied by `(3 + 5)`.
+The parser will assume the latter.

 In order to bypass this, simply create a context before parsing the expression, then use `Expression::parse_ctx()` to parse the expression.
-The expression still has to be evaluated with a context as well.
-This context can differ from the one it was parsed with, but it should still contain any definitions necessary for the expression to be evaluated, or attempts to evaluate it will fail.
+The expression will store the context and calling eval on the expression will use it.
+You can modify the context by accessing the `ctx` field of the epxression.
+You can also evaluate the expression with other contexts with the `eval_ctx()` function.
+If you don't wan't to store the context, use a `Term` instead.

 There are two ways to define a function.
 A function is anything that implements the `func::Func` trait.
 There is a blanket `impl` of this trait for all `Fn(&[Term], &Context) -> Calculation`, allowing you to pass in a closure.
 You can also pass in an empty struct that you implement `Func` for manually, which is no harder then writing it as a closure, but can be more flexible.
 The `Func` trait consists of one method, with the signature `fn(args: &[Term], ctx: &Context) -> Calculation`.
 (A `Term` is just an `Expression` without the metadata.)
 In case the arguments given were not properly formatted (e.g. there was an incorrect amount given), you can just return `Err(MathError::IncorrectArguments)`.